 Craftsy: Beginner Serging: Machine Basics & Techniques

-What sets this class apart is that instructor Amy Amy, who teaches sewing in Portland, Oregon, takes serging beginners through three projects: a zipper bag, an apron, and a scarf.
+What sets this class apart is that instructor Amy Alan, who teaches sewing in Portland, Oregon, takes serging beginners through three projects: a zipper bag, an apron, and a scarf.
 This four-hour class includes a lesson on serger feet.
-Students also receive printables that cover serger tips and techniques, serger supplies, and serger stitches.
+Students also receive printables that cover serger tips and techniques, serger accessories, and serger stitches.
 (P.S.
 When you’re ready, Craftsy also offers Creative Serging: Beyond the Basics with notable sewing educator Angela Wolf.)

 The Stitch Sisters: Guide to Overlockers